dleninja/deep-learning-multiclass/README.md

-# deep_learning_multiclass
+# Deep Learning for Multiclass Classification

-Deep Learning for multiclass classification
+In this repository, I will be showing an example of multiclass classification using a publicly available dataset.